junxit/us-congress-bills-116/bill.md

 >   - **(6)** develop technologies that improve the physical security of information systems, including remote assets;
 >   - **(7)** integrate human factors research into the design and development of advanced tools and processes for dynamic monitoring, detection, protection, mitigation, response, and cyber situational awareness;
 >   - **(8)** evaluate and understand the potential consequences of practices used to maintain the cybersecurity of information systems and intelligent electronic devices;
->   - **(9)** develop or expand the capabilities of existing cybersecurity test beds to simulate impacts of cyber attacks and combined cyber-physical attacks on information systems and electronic devices, including by increasing access to existing and emerging test beds for cooperative utilities, utilities owned by a political subdivision of a State, such as municipally owned electric utilities, and other relevant stakeholders; and
+>   - **(9)** develop or expand the capabilities of existing cybersecurity test beds to simulate impacts of cyber attacks and combined cyber-physical attacks on information systems and electronic devices, including by increasing access to existing and emerging test beds for cooperative utilities, utilities owned by a political subdivision of a State, such as municipally-owned electric utilities, and other relevant stakeholders; and
 >   - **(10)** develop technologies that reduce the cost of implementing effective cybersecurity technologies and tools, including updates to these technologies and tools, in the energy sector.
 > - **(c)** *National science foundation* The National Science Foundation, in coordination with other Federal agencies as appropriate, shall through its cybersecurity research and development programs—
 >   - **(1)** support basic research to advance knowledge, applications, technologies, and tools to strengthen the cybersecurity of information systems, including electric grid and energy systems, including interdisciplinary research in—